ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

 est=
 altest=
 est_gff=
-altest_gff= #aligned ESTs from a closly relate species in GFF3 format
+altest_gff= #aligned ESTs from a closely relate species in GFF3 format

 #-----Protein Homology Evidence (for best results provide a file for at least one)
 protein=